emifos/emifos/README.md

 ## Hello and welcome to my GitHub profile!
- Hi, I’m @emifos!
+ Hi, I’m Emilie Sofie Fosmo.
 I'm a Frontend Developer Student at Noroff.

 - 👀 I'm interested in learning modern web technologies and working on real-world projects.
 - 🌱 I’m currently working on several school projects as part of my studies.